mdolab/adflow/doc/verification.rst

 Hydrofoils
 ----------
-The following paper :cite:`Garg2017a` couples hydrodynamic and structural analysis of hydrofoils and compares the resutls with experimental data.
+The following paper :cite:`Garg2017a` couples hydrodynamic and structural analysis of hydrofoils and compares the results with experimental data.
 The CFD analysis uses a low-speed preconditioner to solve hydrodynamic problems that have nearly incompressible flow.
 A NACA 0009 hydrofoil is analyzed at a Reynolds Number of ``Re = 1e6`` and compared to experimental results.
 Figure 3 of this paper shows the comparison between the predicted force and moment coefficients as well as predicted tip deflection of ``ADflow`` with the experimental results.
 Figure 4 of this paper shows a drag convergence study and the results approach experimental values.